Code-Institute-Submissions/Munchkin-Megan/README.md

     - [Joseph Roberts](https://www.linkedin.com/in/joseph-roberts-4a2a53122/)
     - [Kevin Rogerson](https://www.linkedin.com/in/kevin-rogerson-84304066/)
     - [Lewis Hamilton](https://www.linkedin.com/in/lewis-hamilton-bb1b39a7/)
 - Thank you to my Mentor [Precious Ljege](https://www.linkedin.com/in/precious-ijege-908a00168/), for his guidance and support through this project.
-He has provided solutions and ideas that have made a difference in this project.
+He has been a great help in getting me through this project, especially at the 11th hour when I was incredibly stressed and short tempered, he remaind calm, collected and offered his full support.
+I hope you are ready for milestone 2!
-- Thank you to [Tom Garrett](https://www.linkedin.com/in/tom-garratt-303284168/), for his advice and support during my confidence crisis.
+- Thank you to [Tom Garrett](https://www.linkedin.com/in/tom-garratt-303284168/), for his advice and support during my confidence crisis in the early days.
+You helped steady the ship and get me bck on track.

 - [Code Institute](https://codeinstitute.net/): In creating this project, I have re-used code from previous mini projects during my studies.
 In the first few days, I had a confidence crisis in my ability, that stopped me from getting the project off the ground.